 We only cover Google analytics here because Google has the largest market share of any search engine.
-Bing has its own analytics tool which provides some useful insights not available from Google.
+Bing has its own analytics tool that provides some useful insights.

 What Is Google Analytics?

 What is Google analytics?
 It is a free software tool that allows you to measure and analyse visitors to a webpage.
 It can actually do more, but for our purposes this definition is sufficient.

 Google analytics is not perfect.
 It certainly has some useability issues and there are alternatives available.
 However, if analytics is required then it is the best place to start.

 What Is Search Console?

 Google states: ‘search console is a free service offered that helps you monitor, maintain, and troubleshoot your site’s presence in Google Search results’.
 Analytics allows you to track visitors to your site, whereas search console allows you to check and monitor the performance of your site.